aptech/docs/docs/CR-QNewtonmt.rst

     x = seqa(1,1,13);

-    //Declare 'par' to be a PV structure struct PV par;
+    // Declare 'par' to be a PV structure struct PV par;

-    //Set PV defaults in 'par'
+    // Set PV defaults in 'par'
     par = pvCreate();

-    //Add a variable named 'parameters' to par with a 3x1
+    // Add a variable named 'parameters' to par with a 3x1
-    //vector of starting values
+    // vector of starting values
     par = pvPack(par, 1|1|0, "parameters");

-    //Declare 'out' to be a QNewtonmtOut structure
+    // Declare 'out' to be a QNewtonmtOut structure
-    //to hold data returned by QNewtonmt
-    struct QNewtonmtout out;
+    // to hold data returned by QNewtonmt struct QNewtonmtout out;

-    //Minimize the 'Micherlitz' function
+    // Minimize the 'Micherlitz' function
     out = QNewtonmt(&Micherlitz,par,y,x);

-    //Get returned parameters from the output structure parms = pvGetParVector(out.par);
+    // Get returned parameters from the output structure parms = pvGetParVector(out.par);

-    //Print returned parameters
+    // Print returned parameters
     print parms;

 The code above should return the following output: